iamthefrogy/Macromino/README.md

 - Basic evasion technique - Change file names frequently.
 - Macros can be crafted in password-protected 'sheets'.

-#### Thanks to all the security blogs and security defence companies for writing their malware/ransomware analysis writeups.
 **Warning/Disclaimer:** Read the detailed disclaimer at my blog - https://infosecninja.blogspot.com/p/blog-page.html</br>
 Logo credit - www.designevo.com